Product School

 An OKR for improving a product might look like:

-KPIs are often ongoing with no set end date, used to monitor continuous performance, while OKRs are typically set for a specific timeframe (often quarterly), after which new OKRs are formulated.
-OKRs often encourage setting stretch goals to push the team beyond its current capabilities, whereas KPIs tend to focus on maintaining or incrementally improving performance.
+The main difference between OKRs and KPIs is that KPIs are used to monitor continuous performance, whereas OKRs are typically set for a specific timeframe (often quarterly), after which new OKRs are formulated.
+OKRs often encourage setting stretch goals to push the team beyond its current capabilities, whereas KPIs tend to focus on maintaining or incrementally improving performance and, therefore, don't have an end date.

 Product OKR Template